 - 80 types of rare or uncommon native plant communities;

-- 47 historic districts and 600 buildings, structures and objects on the National Register of Historic Places;
+- 47 historic districts and over 600 buildings, structures and objects on the National Register of Historic Places;

 - Over 950 archaeological and historic cemetery sites.

 The active management of these resources is crucial to ensure that important natural and cultural resources are protected, maintained, and restored.

 To learn more about Parks and Trails resource management program efforts, initiatives, and accomplishments, check out these articles from the Minnesota Conservation Volunteer magazine: